x1ao4/tmdb-scraper/README.md

 - A valid TMDB API key. (available for free in your TMDB account settings)

 ## Configuration
-Before using TMDBS, please configure the `config.ini` file according to the following tips (example).
+Before running, please configure the `config.ini` file according to the following tips (example).
 ```
 [TMDB]
 # Your TMDB API key, you can find it in your TMDB account settings